-Light, airy, and fragrant Kuih Bangkit (Tapioca Cookies) are a Chinese New Year favorite in Malaysia and Singapore.
-Uses only 5 ingredients with detailed video instructions.
+Light, airy, and fragrant Kuih Bangkit (Tapioca Cookies) are a Chinese New Year favorite.
+Only 5 ingredients.

 The Young Apprentice

 When I was younger, I pretty much played with my cousins but as I got older, I began to take an interest in the kitchen going-ons.
 I started my unofficial apprenticeship by taking on simple tasks like putting little red dots on freshly baked Kuih Bangkit, folding Kuih Kapit into fan-shaped triangles, and filling tart shells with pineapple jam.
 The real secrets to making these confections were at the beginning of the process during the mixing of the dough.
 This task was reserved for the most senior matriarchs of the clan.

 These women, namely Ah-Mah (Grandma) and Ah-Poh (Grand Aunt), put together the ingredients using only hand measurements.
 They could tell whether the mixture was correct by the feel of their hands.
 When asked, they would use the famous expression agak-agak, which is Malay for “guesstimate”.

 Secret Recipes of Kuih Bangkit and Kuih Kapit

 These formidable women would not simply divulge their hard earned secrets to casual inquiry.
 One has to work one’s way through years of apprenticeship with them before learning some of the inner secrets on the exact dough mix.
 This is the reason why every family has its version of what makes a successful Kuih Bangkit or Kuih Kapit.

 Many of us left home without knowing the full details of the exact mixes.
 Hence, the difficulty in bringing these recipes to the modern audience.
 Also, having moved to different lands, the different types of flour needed may not be exactly what was once available.